VA loans are the greatest benefit offered to Veterans.

 - Less paperwork and faster closing times

-Waiving the necessity of multiple verifications, documentations, and checks translates to reduce paperwork, and ultimately, fast closing times for a VA streamline mortgage.
+Waiving the necessity of multiple verifications, documentations, and checks translate to reduce paperwork, and ultimately, fast closing times for a VA streamline mortgage.

 - No out-of-pocket expenses

-You are at liberty to roll all closing costs and fees into the new VA streamline refinance mortgage or to increase the interest rate to a level where the lender would foot the costs (called no cost refinance).
+You are at liberty to roll all closing costs and fees into the new VA streamline refinance a mortgage or to increase the interest rate to a level where the lender would foot the costs (called no-cost refinance).

 In light of this, military borrowers can access an IRRRL with “no money out of pocket.”